Gagravarr/AlfrescoDataListDownload/README.md

 Installation
 ============
 Once you have built both the AMPs, install them to the respective WARs using the MMT jar, and restart Tomcat.
+You'll do something like

+   java -jar alfresco-mmt.jar install DataListDownloadRepo.amp alfresco.war
+   java -jar alfresco-mmt.jar install DataListDownloadShare.amp share.war

 The export is handled by a site dashlet.
 On the site where you would like to export Data Lists, Customise the Dashboard and add the **DataList Export**